How Bee A Good Dog Came to Be...

 Chester the Wonder Pup, a rescue from Boulder Humane Society, has been my biggest inspiration to become a full-time, gentle-method dog trainer.
 I graduated from Rocky Mountain Regional Dog Trainer Academy in August 2012.
 Since then I have had opportunities to do a lot of hands-on volunteer work as well as complete additional courses to expand my knowledge while continuing to work clients and their dogs.

 Whether you want your dog to learn basic manners and socialization, tricks, or you're interested in having your dog become an AKC Canine Good Citizen or AKC Community Canine, Bee A Good Dog has the tools to help you have the dog you desire.

-I am an AKC Canine Good Citizen evaluator, a member of the Association of Professional Dog Trainers and Pet Professional Guild, as well as having just received my Humane Trainer Certification and studying for my Council for Professional Dog Trainers - Knowledge Assessed Certification. ~ Always learning more!
+I am an AKC Canine Good Citizen evaluator, a member of the Association of Professional Dog Trainers and Pet Professional Guild, as well as having just received my Humane Trainer Certification and continue to expand my knowledge through seminars, workshops and classes.

 Come see how I am able to help you build a strong bond between you and your Furbaby!

 Maureen is also proud and honored to be a volunteer trainer with Domino Service Dogs!